Gonzalo6282/Auction/README.md

 # Auction
-Using .NET, C# and Bootstrap I've built a auction website.
-The auction website allows users to register, create a listings, search for listings, bid on items, and chat with listing owners.
+Using .NET, C# and Bootstrap I've built an auction website.
+The auction website allows users to register, create listings, search for listings, bid on items, and chat with listing owners.

 [Live demo](https://auctionwebapp-b2b8c9e4h0habra0.uksouth-01.azurewebsites.net)